Banca Transilvania: Bank assets

 Banca Transilvania's stock value was headed in 2007 toward 2 billion euros, but after drastic corrections on the financial markets, the bank reached a stock value of below 300 million euros in April 2009.

-In December 2009, Bank of Cyprus acquired 9.7% of Banca Trasilvania's shares through several transactions made on Bucharest Stock Exchange totaling 58 million euros.
+In December 2009, Bank of Cyprus acquired 9.7% of Banca Transilvania's shares through several transactions made on Bucharest Stock Exchange totaling 58 million euros.